 The classes are completely free for Democratic candidates.

 NDTC trainings are available to any Democrat candidate.
 There is no litmus test.
 NDTC is also partnering with candidate recruiting initiatives across the country to ensure every candidate knows about our resources and how to access them.
 Our target campaigns are those running for down ballot offices such as city council, school board or judge, or new candidates in big races looking to learn how to get started.

 No. Live, in-person trainings are great, but there just aren’t enough of them.
 In fact, NDTC is partnering with state parties, recruiting initiatives and labor unions to host live trainings, in addition to providing our online resources.
-We will host 13 live trainings in 2017 and plan to do at least one in each state in 2018!
+We will host an in-person training in all 50 states in 2019.